MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Introduction

+In clusters with double-relics the face-on orientation minimizes projection effects and provides better constraints on shock model parameters (e.g., spectral gradients, injection spectral indices, shock Mach numbers) and the physical properties of the underlying merging system (e.g., mass, mass ratio).
+The main open questions involving radio relics concern their efficiency in particle acceleration, their relation with shock waves and sources of cosmic-ray electrons (such as AGN), the magnetic field strength and orientation, as well as the merger state of the host clusters.
+For numerical simulations of double relics, including at different sky projections, see \cite{vanWeeren11_sim}, \cite{Bonafede12}, \cite{sk13} and \cite{Wittor17b, Wittor21}.
 In the southern sky, there are several double-relic clusters known, including Abell~2345 \citep{Bonafede2009}, Abell~3376 \citep{Bagchi06,Chibueze2023}, MACS~J0025.4-1222 \citep{Riseley2017}, El Gordo \citep{Lindner2014}, PLCK G287.0+32.9 \citep{Bagchi2011}, RXC~J1314.4--2515 \citep{Feretti2005}, Abell~3365 \citep{Stuardi2022,Urdampilleta2021}, and Abell~3667 \citep{Roettgering1997,deGasperin2022}.
-The MeerKAT Galaxy Cluster Legacy Survey \citep[MGCLS,][]{Knowles2022}, which targeted 115 galaxy clusters for $\sim$6--10 h each, contains seven systems with double relics, all but one with radio halos.
+The MeerKAT Galaxy Cluster Legacy Survey \citep[MGCLS,][]{Knowles2022}, which targeted 115 galaxy clusters for $\sim$6--10~h each, contains seven systems with double relics, all but one with radio halos.
 The five new systems are MCXC J0352.4--7401, Abell~521, MCXC J0516.6--5430, MCXC J0232.2--4420, and RXC J2351.0--1954.
 The LOFAR Two-meter Sky Survey data release two (LOTSS-DR2) was used for a study of diffuse radio emission (halos and relics) in 309 PSZ2 clusters plus a comparison to X-ray data from XMM and Chandra \citep{Botteon2022,Jones2023}; our PSZ2 cluster is not part of this study.
 Among these are six double relics (PSZ2 G071.21+28.86, PSZ2 G099.48+55.60, PSZ2 G113.91--37.01, PSZ2 G165.46+66.15, PSZ2 G181.06+48.47, and PSZ2 G205.90+73.76).
-In addition there has been a search for diffuse radio sources in non-PSZ clusters \citep{Hoang2022}, finding at least two symmetric (i.e. on opposite sides of the cluster) double relics (in Abell~373 and Abell~1889). \\
+Further PSZ2 clusters were studied by \citet{Duchesne2024} using ASKAP radio continuum data from the Evolutionary Map of the Universe \citep[EMU,][]{EMUPS} pilot survey.
+In addition there have been searches for diffuse radio sources in non-PSZ clusters, e.g. \citep{Hoang2022} find at least two symmetric (i.e. on opposite sides of the cluster) double relics (in Abell~373 and Abell~1889), \citep{Duchesne2021} find a symmetric double relic in SPT-CL J2032-5627), and \citep{Knowles2021} study an asymmetric double relic in ACT-CL J0159.0--3413. \\